shiva123-coder/neupane-kitchen/README.md

  8. Disable collect data to avoid heroku from collecting static data when project is deployed initially.
     ```
     heroku config:set DISABLE_COLLECTSTATIC=1 --app <app name>
-    note : --flag required if project has more than one app
+    note : -- app flag required if project has more than one app
     ```
  9. Back in the settings.py update ALLOWED_HOSTS as below
     ```